Two-dimensional grain boundary networks: stochastic particle models and kinetic limits: Topological evolution of trivalent maps

 To this end, recall that the vertices $p_1, \dots, p_k$ are ordered cyclically.
 Therefore, between any two vertices $p_j$ and $p_{j+1}$ there exists a path of edges $e_1^j, \dots, e_{l_j}^j$ that connect $p_k$ and $p_{k+1}$, and are also edges of the exterior face of $T$.
 The sequence of edges forms a nonintersecting circuit of length at least $k$, with each edge in the circuit bordering exactly one face in $F_{\mathrm{int}}$.
 This shows $E^1_{\mathrm{int}} \ge k $ and proves (\ref{upperface}).

 The graph $T$ has an Euler characteristic of $2 = V-E+F$.
 We use this fact, along with (\ref{vertest}) and (\ref{upperface}), to obtain

 By the hypothesis of the theorem, $k \le 5$, and thus $F \le 0$.
 This is a contradiction since $T$ always contains an exterior face.
 Therefore, $T$ contains no interior faces, which means that it must be a tree. \end{proof} \begin{proof}[Proof of Corollary~\ref{topcor}] We have established that the graph $T$ is a tree embedded in the disk $D$, with $k$ labeled vertices $\{p_j\}_{j=1}^k$ on the boundary, and trivalent vertices in the interior of $D$.
 For $k = 2,3,4,5$, let $S_k$ denote this set and $C_k=|S_k|$ denote its size.
-By splitting the tree into descendants of a degree one vertex, a direct recursive calculation shows that \be C_k = \sum_{i+j=k-1} C_{i+1}C_{j+1}. \ee The trees of relevance to us are shown in Figure~\ref{crittypes}. \end{proof}
+By splitting the tree into descendants of a degree one vertex, a direct recursive calculation shows that